gvwilson/sensibleadventures/nardica.md

 Oh,
 and perhaps some advice,
 if that's for sale as well as soy sauce and onions?"
-His twanging accent sounded vaguely 'Merican to Madi, though the only 'Merican she had ever actually met hadn't done much more than shout and swear at Mr. Mishra before stomping off with his broken propellor unmended.
+His twanging accent sounded vaguely 'Merican to Iffy, though the only 'Merican she had ever actually met hadn't done much more than shout and swear at Mr. Mishra before stomping off with his broken propellor unmended.